advocd/workshop-microbit-python-ext-pack/README.md

 In this repository the extension pack for Microsoft VS code is maintained which is used for the Microbit Python workshop.
 You find the workshop here: [Workshop-Microbit-Python](https://github.com/advocd/Workshop-Microbit-Python)

+## Howto install

+a) Download the extension pack: see link below

+b) Install vsix file in Microsoft VS Code:

+1. Extension
+2. View and More
+3. Install from VSIX

 ---

 ## Version 0.0.1